fernabe/Data-Structures-Cpp/README.md

 # C++ Data Structures

 In this repository I will be creating different data structures for classroom practices.
-At the moment it only contains the linked list. gis
+At the moment it only contains the linked list.

 ## Dependencies for Running Locally